Index

 Source: Office for Health Improvement and Disparities (based on Office for National Statistics source data)

-For 2020, the directly standardised mortality rate for respiratory disease per 100,000 population among those aged 65+ years in Hull is 56% higher than England (771 versus 495 deaths per 100,000 population).
-It is also highest in the region with the next highest rate being Rotherham with 743 deaths per 100,000 population.
+For 2021, the directly standardised mortality rate for respiratory disease per 100,000 population among those aged 65+ years in Hull is 35% higher than England (593 versus 441 deaths per 100,000 population).
+The rate in Hull is among the highest in the region.

 Compared with benchmark